YuP2905/Epw_Editor/README.md

 # English Description of EPW_Editor
-After cloning this program, run the exe file directly to run it.
+After cloning this program, run the exe file.

 This program has two functions: